 “We solved multiple problems simultaneously by changing out the electrode, improving the electrolyte and creating good contact and communication between the two materials,” said Haile, who led the development of the concept, guided the experimental design, and supervised the research.

-After years of scientists chasing high-power operation at 500-degrees Celsius — “a commercialization sweet spot,” Haile called it — the researchers’ discovery presents a significant step toward lower fuel cell costs and more sustainable energy.
+After years of scientists chasing high-power operation at 500 degrees Celsius (900 degrees Fahrenheit) — “a commercialization sweet spot,” Haile called it — the researchers’ discovery presents a significant step toward lower fuel cell costs and more sustainable energy.

 “High temperatures translate into greater efficiency, but also higher costs because of the necessary auxiliary components,” said Haile, a past recipient of the American Institute of Chemists’s Chemical Pioneer Award.
 “Here, we demonstrate a clear path for realizing the potential of fuel cells to generate clean electricity.”